bparanj/crystal/programming/iac/docs/experiments/goss-tests.md

 - The `packer/` directory contains your Packer templates and related files.
 - The `ansible/` directory holds Ansible playbooks and roles.
-- The `tests/` directory is dedicated to testing scripts and files, including your `goss.yaml`.
+- The `tests/` directory is dedicated to testing scripts and files,  your `goss.yaml`.

 This setup allows you to easily reference the `goss.yaml` file from your Packer or Ansible scripts, knowing it's located in the `tests/` directory relative to the root of your project.